nokia/SReXperts/docs/nsp/beginner/nsp-activity-36.md

 - the affected service uses two PE endpoints, `PE1` and `PE2`, with attachment circuits toward `client1` and `client2`
 - you have access to NSP Service Management and Object Troubleshooting views

+/// note

+For the sake of understanding the activity use the **NE Session** available in NSP to change config on the NE.

+///

 ### Identify the Problem from NSP First

 Open the pre-created EVPN ELINE service in **Object Troubleshooting**.
 In this network, names follow `epipe-<NE Service ID>` (for example `epipe-1711` when the service ID is `1711`).
 On the **Troubleshooting Summary Board**, review EVPN ELINE health and determine which site is unhealthy before you collect any CLI output.